-The Child protection and Safeguarding policies are in the policies section of this web site which can be accessed through the School Information tab, they are also available from the school office on request.
+The Child protection and Safeguarding policies are in the policies section of this web site which can be accessed through the Key Information tab, they are also available from the school office on request.

 In the weekly staff briefing 'Safeguarding' is a recurrent agenda item, as it is at all Academy Council meetings.

 We actively support the Government’s Prevent Agenda to counter radicalism and extremism.

 We have an induction process, including DBS checking, for any adults coming into school and working with the children.

 Children at Dilton Marsh C of E Primary School use the Internet on a regular basis as part of their learning.
 In school, we have regular ‘Online-safety’ activities to remind children of the importance of keeping themselves safe online.
 At home, sometimes children can be given unsupervised access to the Internet.
 This, potentially, allows them to access all kinds of society (both good and bad) and bring them virtually into their homes.